Contribution Guidelines

 Pull request checklist

-Here are steps that should be completed prior to submitting a pull request:
+Here are steps that should be completed before submitting a pull request:

 npm test

-has been run locally for your change, to validate:- Your added & changed tests are passing
+has been run locally for your change, to validate:- Your added and changed tests are passing

-- Your added & changed code adheres to the linter settings
+- Your added and changed code adheres to the linter settings

 Pull requests